-From 1982 to 1984, Vernon Yoshioka serves as National JACL's Vice President of Membership.
+From 1982 to 1984, Vernon Yoshioka served as National JACL's Vice President of Membership.

 In 1983, San Diego JACL joined all of the other Nikkei organizations in San Diego to fund and build Kiku Gardens, a Nikkei Senior Housing complex.

-From 1987 to 1989, Arthur Nishioka serves as JACL's Pacific Southwest District Treasurer.
+From 1987 to 1989, Arthur Nishioka served as JACL's Pacific Southwest District Treasurer.

 In June of 1990, the San Diego Chapter hosted the 31st Biennial National JACL Convention.
 The event was held at the Princess Resort in Mission Bay.

-Between November 1991 and November 1993, Carol Kawamoto serves as JACL’s Pacific Southwest District Governor.
+Between November 1991 and November 1993, Carol Kawamoto served as JACL’s Pacific Southwest District Governor.

-In 1992, the City of Chula Vista seized San Diego JACL’s commercial through eminent domain.
+In 1992, the City of Chula Vista acquired San Diego JACL’s commercial property through eminent domain.
 The property became part of the Palomar Trolley (Shopping) Center.
-The Chapter received compensation which was invested in equities.
+The Chapter received compensation for the taking, which was invested in equities.

-In 1992, Joe Horiye is selected as the initial Mike Masaoka Fellow by National JACL and serves as a fellow for U.S. Congressman Norman Y. Mineta.
+In 1992, Joe Horiye was selected as the initial Mike Masaoka Fellow by National JACL and served as a fellow for U.S. Congressman Norman Y. Mineta.

-Between November 1993 and November 1995, Karen Tani is elected the JACL’s Pacific Southwest District Secretary.
+Between November 1993 and November 1995, Karen Tani served as the JACL Pacific Southwest District Secretary.

 In 1994, the predominately Nisei VFW Post 4851 transferred title of their building to the San Diego JACL in order to keep this asset within the Japanese American Community.
 The VFW would maintain possession of the building until the Post lost its Japanese American character.
-In 2007, the building needed substantial repairs and the VFW Post was no longer able to afford the maintenance.
-So, they relinquished possession to the San Diego JACL.
-In 2008, the building and property were sold “as is”.
+In 2007, the building needed substantial repairs, and the VFW Post was no longer able to afford the maintenance, so they relinquished possession to the San Diego JACL.
+In 2008, the building and property were sold.

 In 1995, the Chapter held its first Kids’ Culture Day.
 This event would continue annually for ten years.

-Between November 1995 and November 1999, David Kawamoto is elected to two terms as JACL’s Pacific Southwest District Governor.
+Between November 1995 and November 1999, David Kawamoto was elected to two terms as JACL’s Pacific Southwest District Governor.

-From 1996 until 2005, Patty Nakamura and Janis Tani organize and facilitate SD JACL’s Kids Culture Day.
+From 1996 until 2005, Patty Nakamura and Janis Tani organized and facilitated SD JACL’s Kids Culture Day.

-On July 17, 2000, through efforts of SD JACL, San Diego City Council rescinded its Resolution of June 8, 1943 supporting the WWII relocation of Japanese Americans and urging Japanese Americans to not return to San Diego.
+On July 17, 2000, through efforts of SD JACL, the San Diego City Council rescinded its Resolution of June 8, 1943, supporting the WWII relocation of Japanese Americans and urging Japanese Americans to not return to San Diego.

-From 2000 until 2004, David Kawamoto is elected National JACL’s Vice President for General Operations, the second highest ranking elected officer in JACL.
+From 2000 until 2004, David Kawamoto was elected National JACL’s Vice President for General Operations, the second highest ranking elected officer in JACL.

-From January 2001 until December 2004, SD JACL Board member Mitsuo Tomita serves as the Chair of the City of San Diego’s Mayor’s Asian American Advisory Council.
+From January 2001 to December 2004, SD JACL Board member Mitsuo Tomita served as the Chair of the Mayor's Asian/Pacific Islander Citizens' Advisory Council.

-During 2001 and 2002, SD JACL holds several Nikkei Senior Forums.
-The all day sessions discuss pertinent topics such as nutrition, senior health issues, and estate planning.
+During 2001 and 2002, SD JACL held several Nikkei Senior Forums.
+The all-day sessions discussed pertinent topics such as nutrition, senior health issues, and estate planning.

-In 2002, SD JACL is one of the founding organizations of the San Diego Alliance for Asian Pacific Islander Americans, a blanket organizations to represent the interests of all API communities in San Diego.
+In 2002, SD JACL became one of the founding organizations of the San Diego Alliance for Asian Pacific Islander Americans, a blanket organization to represent the interests of all API communities in San Diego.

-In 2002, Carol Kawamoto is named the JACLer of the Biennium, National JACL’s highest member honor.
+In 2002, Carol Kawamoto was named the JACLer of the Biennium, National JACL’s highest member honor.

-On April 10, 2004, SD JACL works with UCSD’s Nikkei Student Union to hold a High School Youth Conference at UCSD.
-The conference teaches the students about college life, career planning and community involvement.
+On April 10, 2004, SD JACL worked with UCSD’s Nikkei Student Union to hold a High School Youth Conference at UCSD.
+The conference taught students about college life, career planning, and community involvement.

-From 2004 until 2008, Carol Kawamoto is elected to two terms as National JACL’s Vice President for Planning & Development.
+From 2004 until 2008, Carol Kawamoto was elected to two terms as National JACL’s Vice President for Planning & Development.

-In February 2005, SD JACL helps organize the first ever Day of Remembrance event at San Diego State University.
+In February 2005, SD JACL helped organize the first ever Day of Remembrance event at San Diego State University.

-In 2006, David Kawamoto is named the JACLer of the Biennium, National JACL’s highest member honor.
+In 2006, David Kawamoto was named the JACLer of the Biennium, National JACL’s highest member honor.

-From 2008 until 2010, David Kawamoto is elected National JACL’s Vice President for Planning & Development.
+From 2008 until 2010, David Kawamoto was elected National JACL’s Vice President for Planning & Development.

-From 2010 until 2012, David Kawamoto is elected National JACL President.
+From 2010 until 2012, David Kawamoto was elected National JACL President.

 From 2012 to 2014, Carol Kawamoto was appointed the National JACL Board's Pacific Citizen Editorial Board Chair.

-In August 2015, SD JACL hosts the "Never Forget" gala and documentary to honor the 100th/442nd battallions and the MIS veterans on the 70th anniversary of the end of WWII.
+In August 2015, SD JACL hosted "Never Forget" gala and documentary to honor veterans of the 100th Battalion/442nd Infantry Regiment and the Military Intelligence Service on the 70th anniversary of the end of WWII.